 ]]>

-Scholar and Mentor https://www.ewu.edu/magazine/stories/scholar-and-mentor/ Fri, 17 Jan 2020 22:14:34 +0000 https://www.ewu.edu/magazine/?post_type=stories&p=186 Panoramic aerial view of the EWU CampusFor more than half a century, Hank Steiner created a lasting legacy of service.
-By Leilah Langley Henry-York “Hank” Steiner,...]]> Panoramic aerial view of the EWU Campus
+Scholar and Mentor https://www.ewu.edu/magazine/news/scholar-and-mentor/ Fri, 17 Jan 2020 22:14:34 +0000 https://www.ewu.edu/magazine/?post_type=stories&p=186 Panoramic aerial view of the EWU CampusFor more than half a century, Hank Steiner created a lasting legacy of service.
+By Leilah Langley Henry-York “Hank” Steiner, a revered professor of English at EWU, passed away Sept.
+6, 2019.
+He was 87.
+Professor Steiner was born in Chicago, but moved with his parents to Portland, Oregon as a child.
+After high school...]]> Panoramic aerial view of the EWU Campus

 For more than half a century, Hank Steiner created a lasting legacy of service.